hashicorp/terraform-aws-hcp-consul/examples/hcp-ec2-demo/README.md

 #### EC2 instances

-**Warning**: These instances, by default, are publicly accessible on port 8080, make sure to delete them when done.
+**Warning**: This instance, by default, is publicly accessible on port 8080 and 4646, make sure to delete it when done.

-The EC2 applications be accessed via the `clients` output, providing URLs to the two demo services, as well as the AWS instance IDs.
+The EC2 applications be accessed via the `hashicups` output, providing URL to the demo app.